huaxing-yuan/hummingbird.customtools/README.md

 # hummingbird.customtools
-An OpenSource extension to add commun and useful tools to Hummingbird Test Studio
+An OpenSource extension to add common and useful tools to Hummingbird Test Studio

 Hummingbird test studio have a section to integrate some common useful tools for development and testing.
 As an free and extensible solution, it is possible to port your own tools into the solution.